ArchiveBox/docs/Chromium-Install.md

 ```

 ### macOS
-If you already have `/Applications/Chromium.app`, you don't need to run this.
+If you already have `/Applications/Chromium.app` (or `Google Chrome.app`), you don't need to run this.
 ```bash
 brew install --cask chromium
 ```